HarrisonKhannah/harrisonkhannah/README.md

 **about me**

-- 👾 software engineer at instant
+- 👾 sse at humanitix 🎫

 - ⚙️ mainly fullstack typescript dev, with a back-end preference